Brand0nLe/Delicious-Discoveries/README.md

 ## Contact

-If you have any questions or feedback about this project, feel free to contact me at [brandonctle.dev@gmail.com](mailto:brandonctle.dev@gmail.com).
+If you have any questions or feedback about this project, feel free to contact me at [brandonctle.dev@gmail.com](mailto:brandonctle.dev@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/brandonctle/).
 Thanks for visiting!